 The results using ancestral reconstructions of CCs showed a rather different pattern.
 Instead of an overall increase in CC over time, there was an opposite pattern of decreasing CC over time.
 When this was investigated at the level of separate taxa, it was found that no taxon showed any significant change in CC over time except Primates, which showed a slight increase (Fig. S2).
 This seemingly contradictory pattern is at least partially explained by the high rate of speciation in smaller-brained Carnivora (relative to other larger-bodied taxa) over the last ~20 Ma (Fig. S2).
 Indeed, when Carnivora are removed from the total sample of mammals, the size effect of the negative trend is reduced, though still significant (ce = 0.024, p = 0.009).
 Another contributing factor to the discrepancy between the fossil and the ancestral CC results was that it was not possible to include hominins in the ancestral reconstruction analyses, as Homo sapiens are the sole extant representatives of the hominin lineage.
 The lack of a hominin ancestral CC sample further suppressed the more recent average CC when all taxa were grouped together.
 This is evidenced by the fact that the effect of increasing brain size over time was reduced (ce = -0.035, p = 0.000) when hominins are removed from the grouped fossil taxa analysis.

 A number of hypotheses have proposed climatic changes as a driver of brain evolution (Potts, 1996, 1998b, 2012, 2013; Vrba, 1996; deMenocal, 2004).
-Using a statistically rigorous approach, this study tested these hypotheses and found evidence that in some mammalian taxa (Perissodactyla, Carnivora, and non-hominin Primates) brain size evolution has indeed been influenced by global climate.
+Using a statistically rigorous approach across a taxonomically diverse sample, this study tested these hypotheses and found evidence that in some mammalian taxa (Perissodactyla, Carnivora, and non-hominin Primates) brain size evolution has indeed been influenced by global climate.
 However it should be noted that the relationship was not always positive.
 In some cases, an increase in brain size was associated with a decrease in climatic Rate of change (e.g. detrended fossil Perissodactyla CC at the 1My interval) or an increase in Variability (e.g. detrended all grouped fossil taxa CC at the 400Ky interval) (see Table 3SB).

 Fossil and ancestral CC results did not always concur, illustrating the importance of using multiple independent sources of data to establish levels of confidence in one’s interpretation of evolutionary history.
 All three climatic variables (Trend, Rate, and Variability) were shown to contribute in varying degrees and combinations depending on the CC dataset, taxa, and time interval investigated.
 However, once the time-series data had been properly detrended, this study provided no evidence for a relationship between brain size and climate in several taxa, most notably, hominins (Table 1 & S3).